bford21/beautiful-jekyll/aboutme.md

 subtitle: What I'm all about
 ---

 Hello, my name is Brian Ford and I am a passionate about technology.
-I love exploring new technology to learn how I can solve problems  and am constantly looking for new challenges.
+I love exploring new technology and learning how to apply it in order to solve problems.
+I am constantly looking for new challenges.
 I enjoy working outside my comfort zone and continuing to learn new languages and development techniques.

 When I'm not programming I like to get outside and explore the great city of Boston.
+I grew up just outside the city and am a huge Patriots, Red Sox and Celtics fan.
 I also enjoy snowboarding, running and biking.
-BFord.net serves as a portfolio for all my most recent projects and the occasional blog post about something I find interesting.
-I enjoy teaching people how to program almost as much as I like to program myself, so I hope to one day include a tutorials section as well.

 >"Intelligence is the ability to avoid doing work, yet getting the work done"